 Universal, Sony and Warner are the three major labels operating today.
 They are huge organisations that operate across the whole entertainment industry.
 They are exceptionally well connected across the music industry because they dominate the mainstream and international market.

 Signing to these labels can be seen as a huge accomplishment but you need to be completely ready as an artist.
-This is because the competition is so fierce and it is a results-based business.
+This is because the competition is fierce and it is a results-based business.
 When you first sign you might feel like a small fish in a massive ocean so confidence, self-belief and a strong core fan base are essential to have any chance of successfully getting a deal.

-Indie record labels
+Indie record label differences